Docs · API & data

 When you import or improve catalogue data, most of these fields belong at master level.
 See Good data practices and GTIN check & categories for preparation and validation workflows.

-Site (Customer)
+Customer Site

-At Site level you typically see a Part Id, Stock Code (aligned with the master PartLogic number), Part Name, and Part Alias for labels that differ from the governed master fields.
+At Customer Site level you can store a Customer Site SKU, Part Name, and Part Alias while retaining a direct link to the Master Product.
+Portal dialogs may still show a Stock Code field label—treat that as the Customer Site SKU for that location.
 You might operate one master catalogue across several Sites so engineering, stores, and integrations all resolve to the same GTIN and PartLogic SKU while still knowing which site owns which stock and labels.

-Device / store room
+Device / Storeroom

 Stock quantities, min/max levels, pack size, and location-specific detail are typically scoped at this level.
-When you import a CSV, the Storeroom or Location columns in the import template often align with Device / store room records in the portal.
+When you import a CSV, the Storeroom or Location columns in the import template often align with Device / Storeroom records in the portal.

 How records link together

-Master (1)
+Master Product (1)

-├── Site — Factory A
+├── Customer Site — Factory A

-│ ├── Device — Main warehouse
+│ ├── Device / Storeroom — Main warehouse

-│ └── Device — Tool crib
+│ └── Device / Storeroom — Tool crib

-└── Site — Factory B
+└── Customer Site — Factory B

 Local aliases vs master fields